-Derrick worked in Washington, D.C. for senior Democrats, including the House Democratic Leader (Nancy Pelosi) and the top Democrats on agriculture (Charlie Stenholm) and counter-terrorism (Adam Smith).
-As a senior staffer, he contributed to messaging effort that helped Democrats retake the House in 2006.
-He also coordinated press appearances for the top Democrat on counter-terrorism, who was acting as a national security surrogate for then-Sen. Barack Obama’s first presidential campaign.
+On Capitol Hill, Derrick worked for senior Democrats, including the House Democratic Leader (Nancy Pelosi) and the top Democrats on agriculture and rural issues (Charlie Stenholm) and counter-terrorism (Adam Smith).
+As a senior staffer, Derrick's work led to a better, clearer U.S. strategic communications policy.
+He also contributed to the effort to retake the House for Democrats in 2006 and to promote the first presidential campaign of then-Sen. Barack Obama in the national media.

-Concerned that Washington was pursuing military solutions to political problems on the world stage, Crowe left D.C. and eventually came to lead the Rethink Afghanistan project at Brave New Foundation.
-He won a reputation as a fierce advocate for reigning in military spending and bringing troops home from wars that aren't making us safer and aren't worth the cost.
+Concerned that Washington was pursuing military solutions to political problems, Crowe left D.C. and eventually came to lead the Rethink Afghanistan project at Brave New Foundation.
+He won a reputation as a fierce advocate for reigning in Pentagon spending and bringing troops home from wars that are not worth the cost.

-In the nonprofit sector, Derrick focused on supporting those in crisis, as well as improving government transparency and ethics.
-As communications director for an organization focused on family and intimate partner violence, Derrick helped lead a successful advocacy effort to win more city funds to process backlogged rape kits, provide justice to survivors of sexual assault, and get serial rapists off the street.
+In the nonprofit sector, Derrick focused on supporting those in crisis, as well as fighting government corruption.
+As communications director for SAFE, Derrick helped lead a successful advocacy effort to win more Austin city funds to process backlogged rape kits, provide justice to survivors of sexual assault, and get serial rapists off the street.

 At the Center for Public Policy Priorities, Crowe advocated for low- and moderate-income Texans, working for state policies that benefit would everyone, not just those at the top.
 That work followed similar efforts at the Children’s Defense Fund in Washington, D.C.

-Derrick was proud to serve as a senior staffer for Citizens for Responsibility and Ethics in Washington, a group known for hard-hitting investigations and actions against public officials from both parties who violate the public trust.
+Derrick served as a senior staffer for Citizens for Responsibility and Ethics in Washington, a group known for hard-hitting investigations and actions against public officials from both parties who violate the public trust.
 (CREW is now best-known for suing President Trump for his violations of the emoluments clause of the U.S. Constitution.)